hrasto/hrasto.github.io/content/posts/002-undoomme.md

 The definition I plan to adopt is more along the lines of prolonged interaction with recommender systems from famous social media servers.

-The features the user should provided with are threefold:
+The features the user should be provided with are threefold:

 * logging
 * notifications